 In locations where women and girls’ unreliable access to energy hinders domestic responsibilities, limits education, harms livelihoods, and threatens pregnancy and other health outcomes, energy efficiency strategies that lower energy spending may prove game-changing.
 In electrified rural areas, women and girls spend less time on traditional household responsibilities, making them more likely to be employed and finish primary education, respectively.
 Plus, energy sector sustainability improvements are creating new jobs, which could benefit women and other marginalized populations—but only if they can get in the door.
 Laws restrict women’s energy sector participation in over 20 countries, and even in the United States women accounted for only one quarter of energy efficiency workers in 2019.

 The U.S. Government is advancing energy policy and programs that aid in the pursuit of gender-responsive climate change mitigation.
 The State Department facilitates diplomatic engagement related to the global energy sector, including equitable energy sector job creation.
 Regional efforts, such as the Female Leaders in Energy career advancement initiative and Women in Energy Strategy pilot, both of which focus on Southeast Asia and the Pacific, are also underway.
-Other programs are building the of , that prevent women’s entry and retention in the sector, and facilitating
+Other programs are building the leadership skills of women in energy , identifying roadblocks that prevent women’s entry and retention in the sector, and facilitating energy efficiency improvements.

 While we may never reach The Flash’s perfect efficiency, options abound for decreasing energy usage and increasing energy access around the world.
 How could you improve the energy efficiency of your home?